SolSol

 - Trade with Australia, Europe, USA is decreasing

-- China is heavily investing in all sectors in PNG, trying to establish a strategic foothold in the South Pacific region
+- China is heavily investing in PNG, establishing a strategic foothold in the South Pacific region

-- PNG is moving closer to Asia, loosening its historic ties with Western countries
+- PNG is moving closer to Asia, loosening its historical ties with Western countries

 The Challenges